-All research carried out under the auspices of the University and/or in University-controlled facilities must comply with all applicable rules and Regulations, including, but not limited to the following Federal and Provincial Regulations issued by the Canadian Nuclear Safety Commission (CNSC), the federal Department of National Health & Welfare (Radiation Protection Division), and the provincial Ministries of Health and Labour.
+All research carried out under the auspices of the University and/or in University-controlled facilities must comply with all applicable rules and regulations, including, but not limited to the following Federal and Provincial Regulations issued by the Canadian Nuclear Safety Commission (CNSC), the federal Department of National Health & Welfare (Radiation Protection Division), and the provincial Ministries of Health and Labour.
 These requirements apply regardless of the research funding source.

-The University affirms that the primary responsibility for the regulatory compliance, safety and security of staff, students and the public lies with the Principal Investigator using or authorizing the use of all sources of ionizing radiation and non-ionizing radiation (both materials and instruments).
+The University affirms that the primary responsibility for the regulatory compliance, safety and security of staff, students and the public lies with the Permit Holder using or authorizing the use of all sources of ionizing radiation and non-ionizing radiation (both materials and instruments).
 In addition, the University (through the members of the Governing Council and senior administrators) acknowledges a responsibility to provide a policy and procedural framework designed to ensure that work with radiation is being conducted safely and in conformity with the relevant Acts and Regulations.
-Principal Investigators who hold a radioisotope or X-ray permit must provide adequate training to all personnel handling an X-ray device and/or radioactive prescribed materials under their supervision in the proper use, handling, storage and disposal of these materials.
+Permit Holders who hold a radioisotope or X-ray permit must provide adequate training to all personnel handling an X-ray device and/or radioactive prescribed materials under their supervision in the proper use, handling, storage and disposal of these materials.
 Radioisotope and X-ray permit holders must conform to the conditions of the permit, the UTRPA Policies and Procedures, the requirements of the CNSC, and any Ministry of Labour Regulations.
 They also must ensure adequate security of all laboratories under their supervision.
 Failure to comply could result in the cancellation of the radioisotope or X-ray permit.

 The Vice-President, Research, and Innovation have delegated to the UTRPA the following functions, powers, and duties: